 Find a quiet time and place.
 A big part of preparing the conversation is finding the right setting.
 Try and pick a time when there are no distractions.
 After school, or on a weekend morning is ideal because this is when your child is most attentive.
 You want to make sure they take you seriously and listen to you carefully.

-- Listen to their questions.
-Your child may not understand at first, and may ask what a surrogate means or if they are not your “real” child.
+Listen to their questions.
+Your child may not understand at first, and may ask what an egg donor or a surrogate means or if they are not your “real” child.
 Listen, pause and think of your response, then answer it as clearly and succinctly as you can.
 Constantly remind them that they are still your children, you are still their mother/parent, and that your love for them is the same.
 Assure them that they are just like any other kid in school.

 A conversation is just the beginning, the first of many.
 The dialogue goes on, changing based on new laws and developments.
-Expect to hear more questions about growing up, surrogacy, and pregnancies in general.
-Continue to involve your child in your conversations around surrogacy, so they may develop greater self-confidence and a firmer understanding of surrogacy and the world.
+Expect to hear more questions about growing up, surrogacy, egg donation and pregnancies in general.
+Continue to involve your child in your conversations around egg donation and surrogacy, so they may develop greater self-confidence and a firmer understanding that families are made in all different ways.

-And regularly check back for more blog posts on the surrogacy industry and journey in our official ConceiveAbilities blog.
+And regularly check back for more blog posts on the surrogacy industry and family building journey in our official ConceiveAbilities blog.